aortem/dartstream/firebase-dart-admin-auth-sdk/README.md

 ## Documentation

-Refer to Gitbook for prelease [documentation here](https://aortem.gitbook.io/firebase-dart-auth-admin-sdk/).
+For more refer to Gitbook for prelease [documentation here](https://aortem.gitbook.io/firebase-dart-auth-admin-sdk/).